Government of Canada / Gouvernement du Canada

 Marginal note:Storage requirements — dwelling

-• (1) When rocket motors, reloading kits or igniters are stored in a dwelling, they must be stored away from flammable substances and sources of ignition, in a manner that protects them from theft and ensures that access to them is limited to people authorized by the user.
+• (1) When small arms cartridges are stored in a dwelling, they must be stored away from flammable substances and sources of ignition.
+People not authorized by the user must not be given unlimited access to the cartridges.

 • Marginal note:Storage requirements — storage unit